magnoeasy/easybuilder/english.md

  </tr>
 </table>

-It is important to realize that in the "Properties of Field" section, there are several sections ("General", "Behavior", "Presentation", "Events", "Intro", etc) can have more or fewer sections, and with more or fewer items, depending on the component.
+It is important to realize that in the "Properties of Field" right menu, there are several sections ("General", "Behavior", "Presentation", "Events", "Intro", etc) but depending on the component it could have more or fewer sections and/ or items.

-The "Properties of Field" example in the image below is from the "Textfield" component.
+This is an example from the "Properties of Field" area of the "Textfield" component.

 <img src="https://user-images.githubusercontent.com/81401104/115268685-e5b00980-a110-11eb-9b9e-1215c566626a.png">

-It is important to know this so that it makes the process of locating the sections, items, etc.
+It is important to know this so that it makes the process of locating the sections, items, etc easier.

-Another recurring situation is referencing within the tutorial from one component to another tutorial within this document.
+Another recurring situation is referencing the tutorial from one component to another tutorial within this document.

 It is also important that you have already performed the steps in the tutorials "How to Create Your First Project, Menu and Form" and "How to Run the Application".